animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/posts/jee-binomial.md

 ### Optimizations

-Experienced competitive programmers reading this code would be smelling exponential exponential time complexity due to overlapping subproblems.
+Experienced competitive programmers reading this code would be smelling exponential time complexity due to overlapping subproblems.
 Let's put a dirty one-liner hotfix to resolve this:

 ```python
 # Optimized coeff of x^p in (1+mx)^n